What are apostille documents? Let us guide you through how to legally verify your documents by using an apostille service and why it is so important.

 Doing business in Switzerland?
 Always make sure your paperwork is accurate.

 International business across Europe is booming.
-With Switzerland holding a privileged place on the continent when it comes to trade agreements there is no shortage of documents and contracts that require Swiss translation – from and into German, French and Italian.
+With Switzerland holding a privileged place on the continent when it comes to trade agreements there is no shortage of documents and contracts that require Swiss translation – from and into German, French and Italian (Translation Matters).

 Swiss Contracts: Why Quality Translation MattersContinue reading